le-sgs/chain-credits/README.md

 npx hardhat run scripts/deploy.js --network ganache
 ```

-Remember to create sub-folder "carbon-credits-marketplace" and install React in it.
+Remember to create sub-folder "carbon-credits-marketplace".
+First, install Node.js and npm.and install React in it.
-First, install Node.js and npm.

 Then, create a React app by running
 ```shell
 npx create-react-app carbon-credits-marketplace